Omar-astro/ebay-web-scraper/README.md

 An interactive Python-based system that scrapes data from eBay, analyzes item and seller info, and visualizes results using custom-built GUIs and graphs.

+Note: If the project does not function correctly, the file may be outdated in relation to the website.

 > 📌 Created entirely by **Omar Ashraf Mahmoud**
 > Solo-developed, with all code and logic authored independently.
 > Includes photo editing tools, rating graphs, 3D comparisons, and even heatmaps.